 February 3, 2012

-New Book Examines Trends and Takeaways in Injury Research
+New Book Examines Trends in Injury Research

 Susan P. Baker, professor and founding director of the Johns Hopkins Center for Injury Research and Policy, and Guohua Li, alumni of the Center and professor of epidemiology at Columbia University’s Mailman School of Public Health, have published a new reference book on the methods and approaches underpinning the scientific discipline of injury control and prevention.